Scrap Box Dataset

 'first_name', 'code_machine', 'description_machine'):

-= ovr_rf(filtered_xs.drop(c,axis=1), y)
+m = ovr_rf(filtered_xs.drop(c,axis=1), y)

-m = m.predict_proba(filtered_valid_xs.drop(c,axis=1))
+pred_prob = m.predict_proba(filtered_valid_xs.drop(c,axis=1))

-pred_prob print(c, avg_roc_auc(pred_prob))
+print(c, avg_roc_auc(pred_prob))

-= ['international_alloy', 'last_name', 'id_machine', 'slim_number', 'description_machine'] to_drop
+to_drop = ['international_alloy', 'last_name', 'id_machine', 'slim_number', 'description_machine']

-= filtered_xs.drop(to_drop, axis=1)
+xs_final = filtered_xs.drop(to_drop, axis=1)

-xs_final = filtered_valid_xs.drop(to_drop, axis=1) valid_xs
+valid_xs = filtered_valid_xs.drop(to_drop, axis=1)

 xs_final.shape, valid_xs.shape

-= ovr_rf(filtered_xs, y)
+m = ovr_rf(filtered_xs, y)

-m = m.predict_proba(filtered_valid_xs)
+pred_prob = m.predict_proba(filtered_valid_xs)

-pred_prob avg_roc_auc(pred_prob), oob_estimators_avg(m)
+avg_roc_auc(pred_prob), oob_estimators_avg(m)

-) and higher score both AUC ROC
+Everything ended with less features (15) and higher score both AUC ROC and OOB.

-save_pickle('final_valid_xs.pkl',valid_xs) save_pickle(
+save_pickle('final_valid_xs.pkl',valid_xs)

 Hyperparameter Tuning